nickrusso42518/mkfd/README.md

     descriptive name for the ZIP file output generated when `make_zip` is true.
 By default, the string "archive" is used.

-  * `remove_zip`: A seemingly useless option, this true/false question
-    applies when `make_zip` is true and determines whether or not the ZIP archive should be deleted at the end of the role execution.
-This option is generally only set to `true` in two cases:
-      * When benchmarking performance and not needing an end product
-      * When running regression testing, either CI-based or manual

   * `doc_name`: When specified, the role looks for a jinja2 file with this basename with the intent of creating a PDF document using LaTeX.
 The file must be present in a playbook directory called `doc_inputs/`.
 The